thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/gcp-cluster-setup.md

 ---
 layout: docwithnav-mqtt-broker
-assignees:
-- dshvaika
-title: Cluster setup using GCP infrastructure
+title: Deploy TBMQ Cluster on GCP with Kubernetes
 description: TBMQ microservices setup with Kubernetes in GCP GKE

 ---